oscdoctest/Qi-Docs/docs/QI_Calculations.rst

 ``AddCalculationsAsync()``
 ----------------------

-Inserts list of QiCalculation into a namespace.
+Inserts or updates a package of scripts, types, schedules, and calculations

 **Syntax**